 I saw you last night.

 You wore faded green, an oversized jacket.
-And you came through
+And you came

 the door of my childhood home as if back from the shops.